Building record 7203/40/1 - Boot & Shoe Sock & Cork Sock Factory (Alfred Lilley & Sons, H.T. Mackness), Beech Road

 Summary

-This curriers and leather dressers factory in Beech Road, is a simple but architecturally accomplished design in red brown brick, with vestigal detailing in pre-cast concrete and blue brick, probably dates from the late 1930s.
+This curriers and leather dressers factory in Beech Road, is a simple but architecturally accomplished design in red brown brick, with vestigal detailing in pre-cast concrete and blue brick, dates from 1956-7.
 It consists of a two storeyed entrance front, facing Beech road to the north, with three north-lit sheds to the rear and a flat-roofed single-storey ranges along the east side, enfolding a tapering square-section boiler-house stack.The parapeted and flat-roofed front range has a central entrance flanked by large windows.
 On the first floor there is a single long window.
 Much of the front range was probably devoted to manufacturing, with a small part reserved for offices.
 The northern north-lit shed appears to derive borrowed light from the front range, as it lacks the glazed north slope of the other two.
 The flat-roofed range along the eastern side contains what appears to be the works entrance as well as large hatches for the reception and despatch of goods.

 Map